lymewiki/lymewiki/README.md

-- 👋 @lymewiki is an open-source, community-driven collection of resources to provide information to and empower Lyme patients
+- 👋 @lymewiki is an open-source, community-driven collection of resources to provide information to Lyme patients.
 - 👀 We're interested in documenting and compiling science-based Lyme resources, research, and more about Lyme symptoms, diagnosis, and treatment and making important Lyme science accessible to all
 - 💞️ This is a Lyme-community driven effort and Lyme patient perspectives and experiences are respected and prioritized here.
 Our community values center on empathy, respect, and learning together.
 This community acknowledges the existence of and plethora of work dedicated to studying chronic Lyme disease.